April 11, 2025 | BME80G Series: Christof Koch on Consciousness and its Place in Nature

 1:20 – 2:25 pm

-On Friday, April 18 at 1:20 pm, you are invited to join S&J affiliate and Associate Professor of Biomolecular Engineering Karen Miga’s BME 80G Bioethics course for a talk by Jenny Reardon.
+On Friday, April 18 at 1:20 pm, you are invited to join S&J affiliate and Associate Professor of Biomolecular Engineering Karen Miga’s BME 80G Bioethics course for a talk, Contesting Scientific Anti-Racism: Who Decides Its Meaning?, by Jenny Reardon.

 A zoom option or recording may be available for members of the campus community who cannot attend in person.
-Register for the Zoom link here (TBD).
+Contact Colleen Stone (colleen@ucsc.edu) to request access.

-Jenny Reardon is Professor of Sociology and the Founding Director of the Science and Justice Research Center at the University of California, Santa Cruz.
+Jenny Reardon, Professor of Sociology, Founding Director, Science and Justice Research Center, University of California, Santa Cruz.

 Friday, May 02, 2025